The Smart Guide to Product Security

 To ensure employee involvement, you must reach out to them where they are, whether through webinars, all-hands meetings, or a spoof phishing effort.

-The best offensive is a good defense, as they say in triathlon training, and you can say the same for cybersecurity.
+The best offensive is a good defense, you can say the same for cybersecurity.

 Your company will realize the benefits of reducing human error in the long run.